 Consider supplemental insurance to fill Medicare gaps.
 Don’t shy away from negotiating medical bills—many providers offer discounts or payment plans.
 Also, stay on top of checkups and screenings to catch issues early and avoid pricey treatments later.

-Getting around can get expensive, but frugal living at 60 includes clever ways to save on travel.
+Getting around can get expensive, but a thrifty retirement includes clever ways to save on travel.

 Leveraging Senior Discounts